fioprotocol/fio.relic/docs/deployment.md

 ## FIO.Chronicle
 ### Build and Install
+The build and installation of FIO.Chronicle is straightforward and can be performed in just a few steps.
+As with PostgreSQL there are several configuration items to identify before doing so.
+The include;
+* FIO Nodeos history port
+* this
+* that

-Refer to the FIO.Chronicle [README](https://github.com/fioprotocol/fio.chronicle/blob/feature/bd-4660-buildinstall-updates/README.md#build-instructions) for build and installation instructions
+Refer to the FIO.Chronicle [README](https://github.com/fioprotocol/fio.chronicle/blob/feature/bd-4660-buildinstall-updates/README.md#build-and-install-instructions) for build and installation instructions

 ### Start FIO.Chronicle
 Start the fio-chronicle-receiver